-This UK Poetry Student story was published by the Great British Mag content team on 12 August, 2019
+This article was updated by the Great British Mag content team on 21 September 2021.

 GB Mag sat down with Olufunmi Odeyemi, who is from Nigeria and has been a student at Nottingham Trent University for the past three years.
 We found out how Nottingham inspired her to write two powerful poems, both of which won a prize in the Nottingham Young Creative Awards.